Sign up for a free evaluation account

 amazon

-Powered by NoviSign’s software, this combines the flexibility of Amazon Fire with the scalability of cloud-based management tools.
+Powered by NoviSign’s software, this combines the flexibility of Amazon digital signage stick with the scalability of cloud-based management tools.
 It allows users to create, schedule, and display customized content on various screens, from storefront displays and waiting rooms to corporate lobbies and event venues.
-Elevate your messaging and brand presence with Amazon Fire Digital Signage and leave a lasting impression on your target audience.
+Elevate your messaging and brand presence with Amazon Digital Signage and leave a lasting impression on your target audience.

 GeniaTech Logo